atlanticwave-sdx/sdx-docs/README.md

 ## Writing the docs

-Edit the source files in source directory.
-They are in reStructuredText format.

-## Building the docs

-First, install Sphinx and a theme, preferably in a virtual
+The setup will require Python.
+First, install the requirements, preferably in a virtual environment:
-environment:

 ```console
 $ python3 -m venv venv --upgrade-deps